urikdev/Urik/SECURITY.md

 **What happens after you report:**
 1. We'll confirm receipt and assess severity
 2. We'll develop and test a fix
-3. We'll deploy the patch via Google Play update
+3. We'll publish a patched release via GitHub Releases and F-Droid

 ## Security Scope